Bruno-Bells/PyWeb3D/README.md

 Check out the the [examples directory folder](https://github.com/Bruno-Odinukweze/PyWeb3D/tree/main/examples) for more examples on how to use pyWeb3D, all you need to do is open the `HTML` file in your browser.

 # How to Contribute
+If you like this project, please consider helping out.
+All contributions are welcome as well as donations to Patreon or in Cryto
+BTC: bc1qr4e3k6gpk5h82nduttzfq6lt5pnlkxpdjs98rp
+DogeCoin: D7pr1DgNBEV5m5DrHNULFMcE1so5MvA945
+BNB(Smart Chain): 0xa12E5b6370aDc7E714Fb8D901dA2631f22eDb0a5

  - Fork the repository - [quicklink](https://github.com/Bruno-Odinukweze/PyWeb3D/fork)
  - Clone the forked repository to your local system.
  - Add a Git remote for the original repository.